The Moffett research group is at Washington State University Vancouver, in southwest Washington state, just north of the Portland, Oregon metro area.

 - Degrees available under the advisement of Dr. Moffett are:

-- Applicants for PhD or MS study beginning next fall are encouraged to contact Dr. Moffett first, after reading the above prospective_students webpage, then to apply by early January to the Washington State University graduate program.
+- Applicants for PhD or MS study beginning next fall are encouraged to contact Dr. Moffett after reading the above prospective_students webpage, then to apply by early January to the Washington State University graduate program.

 - Students at other institutions interested in collaboration or seeking an outside committee member or co-adviser are encouraged to contact Dr. Moffett at any time.